Ranim-94/HLS/LED_Controller.md

 Inside `LED_Controller_Vitis` (the 2nd one), we will have a package named `led_ON.zip`, which takes by default the name of the specified top level function.

-<u>Note:</u>See [Reference Pacakagin Desing](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Packaging-the-RTL-Design) in case for more details.
+<u>Note:</u> See [Reference Packaging Desing](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Packaging-the-RTL-Design) for more details.

 ## Vivado and Generating Bitstream file